Secondary Keywords: How to Target Two Phrases on One Page

 Watch Your Rank

 When targeting one more general keyword and another more specific keyword, you’re likely to find that the longer, more specific phrase is the first to rank.
 If it does, you may love what happens next.

 The page ranks for the more specific phrase, gets visits, and maybe gets mentioned by others on their websites, which could result in new inbound links.
 Then, when they link to it, those links may help it rank higher for the more general phrase causing traffic to jump, then jump again.

 For this to work, the content has to be really, really good.

 Ultimately, the idea is to give Google evidence that your website is trustworthy, which can help everything on your domain rank a bit better.
 That’s what SEO is all about.
 Start narrow until you build up your authority.
 Then you can go wider.
 Targeting secondary keywords can make implementing that technique on a single page possible.

-EDITOR’S NOTE: See our SEO Tutorial for guidance on how to choose the best keywords and much more.
+EDITOR’S NOTE: See our SEO Guide for direction on how to choose the best keywords and much more.